 With the different types of leather available, it is only natural for people to be a bit confused as to which type of leather is a better option.
 This is especially true when the comparison is made with goatskin leather.
 For further clarity, we’ve paired up goatskin with some of the most commonly used leathers to see which would be a better option.

-In matters of strength, cowhide beats goatskin any day however goatskin has way more flexibility than cowhide.
+Talking about goatskin vs. cowhide in matters of strength, cowhide beats goatskin any day; however, goatskin has way more flexibility than cowhide.
 Aside from great stretch, goatskin also beats cowhide in terms of softness.
-Though cowhide is better when dealing with insulation as well as heavy weight.
+Though cowhide leather is better when dealing with insulation as well as a heavyweight.

-For starters, goatskin is much stronger and more rugged than sheepskin, but not so with regards to flexibility.
-Sheepkskin offers greater stretchibility than goatskin.
+For starters, if you are thinking of the difference between goatskin vs sheepskin, goatskin is much stronger and more rugged than sheepskin leather, but not so with regards to flexibility.
+Sheepskin offers greater stretchability than goatskin.
 In matters of weight and softness, goatskin would be a bit heavier in weight than sheepskin, just as sheepskin would be much softer than goatskin.

 Advantages and Disadvantages of Goatskin Leather